wujastyk/sushrutaproject/start.md

 |  51  |  52  |  53  |  54  |  55  |  56  |                              57                              |                              58                              |                              59                              |  60  |
 |  61  |  62  |  63  |  64  |  65  |  66  | [colophon](https://saktumiva.org/wiki/wujastyk/susrutasamhita/06-su.ut-31-end/provisional-edition_uttaratantra?upama_ver=h153eehd57&upama_script=devanagari&upama_scroll=SS.6.66.colophon2) |                                                              |                                                              |      |

-## Instructions

-“Vulgate edition” means that editorial work on the provisional edition has not yet begun.
-You will see the text of the edition in the main window with the variants from the manuscripts in the critical apparatus on the right.

-“New edition” means that the project has released an edition of parts of the work with full apparatus.
-At the present time (2022-2024), this edition is provisional: work on proof-reading and edition is still ongoing on a daily basis.
-You will see the edition in the main window, and the variants from the manuscripts and the printed edition in the critical apparatus on the right.

-Chapters marked with a puṣpikā ❈ have received critical editorial attention and translation.
-Unmarked chapters are collations, not critical editions.

-The “[Instructions for Readers](https://saktumiva.org/wiki/users)” documentation explains how to read the above editions, how to select particular manuscripts for examination, and how to generate the critical apparatus.
-The most common option is to press “other witnesses” in the left menu bar, then “select all”, then “generate apparatus.”
-Click the अ character in the right-hand menu to select your preferred display script.